semantic-flow/sflo/documentation/task.2025-11-27-createNode.md

    - For all SF-authored RDF files:
      - No `@base` in the file.
      - Local identifiers use **relative IRIs** (see `concept.identifier.intramesh.relative`).
-     - Tooling must supply the base IRI when parsing/serializing (based on node path + namespace root).
+     - Tooling must supply the base IRI when parsing/serializing (based on knop path + namespace root).
    - This applies to metadata and any SF-authored reference/payload flows in this task.

 4. **Reference vs payload**
-   - **Exactly one ReferenceFlow per node** (or none).
+   - **Exactly one ReferenceFlow per knop** (or none).
-   - PayloadFlow is optional; a node having a PayloadFlow makes it a **Payload Node**.
+   - PayloadFlow is optional; a knop having a PayloadFlow makes it a **Payload Node**.
    - Enforceable difference (to be wired into SHACL later, not enforced in this task’s runtime logic):
-     - If a node has a PayloadFlow, its ReferenceFlow **must** type the node as a `dcat:Dataset`:
+     - If a knop has a PayloadFlow, its ReferenceFlow **must** type the knop as a `dcat:Dataset`:
        - In reference data: `<> a dcat:Dataset`.

 5. **Safety and idempotence**
-   - `createNode(nodeTargetPath, options)`:
+   - `createNode(knopTargetPath, options)`:
-     - MUST **error** if the path already “looks like a node” (presence of `_node-handle` or `_meta`).
+     - MUST **error** if the path already “looks like a knop” (presence of `_knop-handle` or `_meta`).
      - MUST **warn** if the directory exists and is non-empty.
-     - SHOULD be idempotent only in the trivial “fails-fast on already-initialized” sense; no attempt to merge with existing node structure in this task.
+     - SHOULD be idempotent only in the trivial “fails-fast on already-initialized” sense; no attempt to merge with existing knop structure in this task.

 6. **Parent topology**
    - This task does **not** persist any parent/child relationships in metadata.
-   - Optional runtime inspection of parent directories (e.g. to warn about creating “orphan” nodes) is out of scope for v1 and should **not** block this task.
+   - Optional runtime inspection of parent directories (e.g. to warn about creating “orphan” knops) is out of scope for v1 and should **not** block this task.
    - Mesh composability/transposability is preserved by not writing parent references into RDF.

 7. **Payload/reference/config handling (v1 scope)**